During law school, Shaun worked as a student-attorney in the Entrepreneurship Legal Clinic, and as a legal intern at SeniorLAW Center.

-Shaun Rosenthal is an Associate in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
-He received his Honors Business Administration degree from the Ivey Business School of the University of Western Ontario in 2015 and his J.D. from the University of Pennsylvania Law School in 2018.
+Shaun Rosenthal is an Associate in the Washington, DC office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+He received his J.D. from the University of Pennsylvania Law School and Honors Business Administration degree from the Ivey Business School of the University of Western Ontario.

 Mr. Rosenthal first joined Sanford Heisler Sharp as a Summer Associate in 2017.
 During law school, he worked as a student-attorney in the Entrepreneurship Legal Clinic, and as a legal intern at SeniorLAW Center, where he represented older Pennsylvanians in their housing needs.
 He also interned at Lawyers for Human Rights in South Africa to help undocumented South Africans gain citizenship.